UGANDA ANIMALS: ANIMALS IN UGANDA | WILD ANIMALS OF UGANDA

-Mainly live in the savannah habitats; Jackals are medium-sized omnivorous animals of the genus Canis, a genus which also includes domestic dogs and wolves.
+Mainly live in the savannah habitats; Jackals are medium-sized omnivorous animals of the genus Canis, a genus that also includes domestic dogs and wolves.
 They mainly live in savannah habitats.

 These canids are proficient scavengers and also opportunistic omnivores, hunting a variety of small mammals, birds, and reptiles, and eat a substantial amount of fruits and bulbs.

-Jackals have long legs and curved canine teeth suitable for hunting small preys and they can run long-distances, maintaining speeds of 16 km/h for extended periods of time.
+Jackals have long legs and curved canine teeth suitable for hunting small prey and they can run long distances, maintaining speeds of 16 km/h for extended periods of time.

 They are also known to exist in Bwindi Impenetrable National Park and Mgahinga Gorilla National Park.